tomsch420/phd-thesis/chapters/probabilistic_models.typ

 While this constraint is strictly weaker than decomposability and hence a valuable contribution I have yet to meet a practical example where a consistent but not decomposable circuit is used.

 Algorithm TODO shows the pseudo-code to solve the mode query for deterministic circuits.

+A final question concerns the tractability of the mode after marginalization.
+It is an established fact the the mode of a marginal distribution may be different than the marginal of the mode. @choi2020probabilistic PCs enable the computation of the marginal mode if the circuit is marginally deterministic, meaning that after marginalization the circuit remains deterministic.
+It is noteworthy, that while marginalization may destroy determinism, conditioning may enable it.

+#definition([Marginal Determinism @choi2020probabilistic])[
+Given a subset of variables *$Q subset.eq X$*, a sum node is marginal deterministic w.r.t. *$Q$* if for any partial state $q in $val(*$Q$*), the output of at most one of its input units is nonzero.
+A circuit is marginal deterministic w.r.t. *$Q$* if all sum nodes containing variables in *$Q$* are marginal deterministic.]

 === Sampling